Economy articles

 What is the current inflation rate in the US?

-About 2.4%, as of February 2026.
+The inflation rate was 3.8%, as of April 2026.
 Inflation refers to the rise in prices of goods and services over time, which reduces the purchasing power of the dollar.
 The inflation rate is the percentage that describes how quickly these prices are rising.
 While several government datasets track price changes, the Consumer Price Index (CPI) represents about 90% of the US population.
 The CPI measures inflation by tracking the price fluctuations of a “basket of goods and services” over time, providing a clear picture of how inflation affects everyday living expenses.

 What are the biggest drivers of inflation in the past year?